 Sign-Ups Are Required for SDP

-SDP is not automatic and requires the service member to enroll to have amounts deposited into an SDP account up to a limit of $10,000 total.
+SDP is not automatic.
+As mentioned earlier, this program requires the service member to enroll after having spent enough qualifying time serving in combat zone.
 Military members are required to draw hostile fire pay to participate.

 How the Savings Deposit Plan Works